 They grow, we grow: helping farmers to thrive

-Tobacco leaf development programme plays an increasingly important role in ensuring a sustainable and high-quality supply of tobacco leaves.
+Tobacco leaf development programme plays an increasingly important role in ensuring a sustainable and high-quality supply of tobacco leaf.

-The programme applies advanced technologies to help farmers grow high-quality tobacco leaves without damaging the environment.
+The programme applies advanced technologies and Sustainable Tobacco Production programme to help farmers grow high-quality tobacco leaf without damaging the environment.
 The tobacco leaf development programme is one of our important activities in Vietnam.
-Since 2000, we have closely coordinated with partners to offer technical and financial assistance to thousands of farmers in Vietnam.
-We have worked with farmers who provide tobacco leaves for us and even farmers who provide tobacco leaves for our business partners and other companies.
-With experience in growing tobacco in 25 countries around the world, our tobacco leaf experts are sent to growing areas for efficient transfer of advanced cultivation and processing techniques to local farmers.
+Since 2000, we have closely coordinated with partners to offer technical support and financial assistance indirectly to thousands of farmers in Vietnam.
+We have worked with farmers who provide tobacco leaf for us and even farmers who provide tobacco leaf for our business partners and other companies.
+With experience in growing tobacco in 16 countries around the world, our tobacco leaf experts are sent to growing areas for efficient transfer of advanced cultivation and processing techniques to local farmers.

 The programme is also active in eliminating child labour abuse and promoting afforestation in tobacco growing areas.

-Apart from transferring knowledge and providing support through the tobacco leaf development programme, we purchase 100% of tobacco leaves from suppliers who follow our Sustainable Tobacco Production (STP) programme.
+Apart from transferring knowledge and providing technical support through the tobacco leaf development programme, we purchase 100% of tobacco leaf from suppliers who follow our Sustainable Tobacco Production (STP) programme.
 The programme seeks to create a robust, comprehensive and focused, single umbrella sustainability programme for the tobacco industry, ensuring continuous improvement through clear measurement.
 We have been actively participated in such fields than other tobacco companies and material suppliers by popularizing the programme among suppliers, not just farmers whom we support directly.
-To read more about the program in English, please visit the Responsible Leaf Production section at www.bat.com.

 Good management of seedlings significantly helps improve the growth and survival rate in the field.
 Effective farming measures to ensure seedlings have strong root system, like transplanting seedlings in paper bags (to avoid contamination in the field) and growing seedlings in plastic and soft trays, for instance, will help farmers ensure consistent growth of their seedlings.